harcokuppens/CourseGradingWithDOMjudge/How_to_handle_ending_time_of_a_problem.md

 Above brainstorm leads us to take a simple approach:

- 1. Don't use explicit endtime for problem in system, but just a communicate endtime for a problem.
+ 1. Don't use explicit endtime for problem in system, but just communicate an endtime  for a problem to the students.
   If the endtime of problem is passed the teacher ends the problem manually by:

     1. disable judging of grading version of problem.